FAQs

 Q: What do I do if my child heard something that raises a concern, but doesn’t want to get anyone in trouble?

 A: Students are always encouraged to report an concern to any of our staff members.
-In addition, Monroe School district uses an anonymous reporting tool called Safe Schools Alert.
-This tool allows anyone to easily and anonymously report tips of threats, bullying, harassment, drugs, vandalism or any other safety concern to our administration via phone, text, email or web
+In addition, Monroe School district uses an anonymous reporting tool called Vector Alert.
+This tool allows anyone to easily and anonymously report tips of threats, bullying, harassment, drugs, vandalism or any other safety concern to our administration via phone, text, email or web.

 Every concern that is reported in the system immediately notifies our administrators so they can investigate and take appropriate action.
 Reports may be filed anonymously through this system.
 The more information we are provided with, however, the easier it is for us to address concerns in a timely manner.